 Only 5 min to the famous Plaza del Sol (Sol Square), which is the center of the city.
 There are beautiful places to visit nearby such as the Calderon Theater, the Plaza Mayor, San Miguel Market and Puerta del Sol.

 Same here, there is no kitchen.
-Yet, do not consider a kitchen important in this City.
+Yet, we do not consider a kitchen important in this city.
 Tapas and Eat out is cheap and super yummy in the right places.

 The last option of this list of the 3 best hostels in Madrid is a more backpacker typed place.

-Sungate One is a smaller, more intimate hostel.
+Sungate One is a smaller, more intimate backpacker hostel in Madrid.
 It is super easy to connect, and you can feel the family, friendly, social vibes here.